ngx-md-slides/ngx-md-slides/README.md

 # ngx-md-slides

-A way to make multi-lingual presentations, using markdown and Angular components.
+A way to make multi-lingual presentations, using Markdown and Angular components for live examples.

 ## Implemented: